 Conservation easements are a primary tool that Genesee Land Trust uses to preserve land.
-They are the ideal tool for the land owner who wants their land preserved, but wants to retain ownership.
+They are the ideal tool for the land owners who want their land preserved, but want to retain ownership.

 A conservation easement is a voluntary and perpetual legal agreement between a private property owner and a land trust that permanently restricts harmful uses